ZiyanL1020/Operating-System/README.md

   - A blocked on memory task will be resumed once enough memory is available in the system.
   - Create a testing scenario that multiple tasks with different priorities are all blocked waiting for memory.
 When memory becomes available, test whether it is the highest priority task that waits the longest that gets the memory first.
 ## Inter-task communication and concurrency in Linux
+- Implement each producer/consumer task as a process.
+Use message queue as the bounded buffer for inter-task communications.
+Note that shared memory access is taken care of by the operating system message passing facility.
+However, kernel memory is finite, and thus there cannot be an unbounded number of messages outstanding; at some point the producer must stop generating messages and the consumer must consume them, otherwise the kernel’s memory will be completely consumed with messages, blocking the sender from further progress.
+What is needed, therefore, is to set up the correct queue size.
+When the queue is full, the producer is blocked by the system and cannot continue to send messages until a message is consumed.
+- Create a process with a fixed buffer size in which producers and consumers are threads within the process and the buffer is a shared global data structure such as a circular queue that all threads share access to.
+Note that shared memory access needs to be taken care of at the application level.
+The POSIX thread semaphore and mutex are to be used for concurrency control.

 ## Memory management in Linux
+- Implement two memory allocation algorithms: best fit and worst fit.
+For each allocation algorithm, you will first implement a memory initialization function, which requests a chunk of free memory dynamically from the system to be managed by different allocation algorithms.
+Then you will implement an allocation function and a de-allocation function.
+One utility function will also be implemented to help analyze the efficiency of allocation algorithm and its implementation.
+Then, you will write a number of tests to test the correctness of your implementations.
+Finally, you will write an analysis on the strengths and weaknesses of the two different allocation algorithms.